Applying to PURC

 Presenter & Project Criteria

-- Applicants must be enrolled as undergraduate students at a higher education institution.
+- Applicants must be currently enrolled as undergraduate students at a higher education research institution.
+Individuals who are not currently undergraduates are not eligible to apply, even if the research was conducted when they were an undergraduate.

 - The project must cover a psychology topic (or a topic closely related to psychology).